 San Antonio African American Community Archive and Museum

-Everett Fly is a 2014 National Humanities Medalist, honored for preserving the integrity of African-American places and landmarks.
+Mr. Fly is a 2014 National Humanities Medalist, honored for preserving the integrity of African-American places and landmarks.
 Texas A&M scholars and historians will curate and house artifacts and documents.
-UNC, supported by an Andrew W. Mellon Foundation grant, is providing technical assistance and training that will help SAAACAM become a “self-sustaining, self-directed, empowered archive and museum”.
+UNC, supported by an Andrew W. Mellon Foundation grant, is providing technical assistance and training that will help SAAACAM become a “self-sustaining, self-directed, empowered archive and museum.”

-Learn more about SAAACAM’s work and events through its facebook page.
+Learn more about SAAACAM’s work and events through its facebook page and website.

 For more information, please contact Michelle Lugalia-Hollon at firstname.lastname@example.org.